awsdocs/amazon-chime-user-guide/doc_source/chat-features.md

 Shows a preview of content, such as titles, descriptions, and thumbnails, when pasting URLs to external sites\.

 **Message actions**
 Message actions display in the menu next to a message\.
-Use **Copy this message** to copy the message to your clipboard\.
-Use **Quote this message** to insert the selected message into your compose message field as a quotation, using markdown\.
-Quoting a message lets you respond to previous messages in context\.
+Choose **Copy** to copy the message to your clipboard\.
+Choose **Quote message** to insert the selected message into your compose message field as a quotation\.
+To report a message to your administrator for removal, choose **Copy message ID** to copy the message ID information to your clipboard, then send the information to your administrator\.

 **Rich text support for markdown and code blocks**
 Use [markdown syntax](http://commonmark.org/help) to format text using bold font, lists, and heading levels, and other options\.
 Amazon Chime also supports sending code blocks\.
 For more information, see [Sending Markdown Messages](#send-chat-markdown) and [Sending Code Blocks in Messages](#send-chat-code)\.